GODFREY OSWALD, BSc, MSc

 money.
 This obsession with compiling things, no matter how trivial, is a trait I have had since my teens.

-At university in the from the late 1980s during my BSc degree, I was a regular contributor of so many articles about university
+At university from the late 1980s during my BSc Biochemistry degree at King's College, I was a regular contributor of so many articles about university

 and student life in London, for the University of London student union newspaper based at Malet Street in London.